Pose dedicated to the sage Marichi C -Marichyasana C

 Step by step

-- Bring the left arm across the body pressing the upper arm against the outer right knee.
-From here bend the left elbow so that the fingertips are pointing to the ceiling.
-Make the hand active.
+- Bring your left arm across the right leg, pressing the left upper arm against the outer right knee.
+Bend the left elbow, point your fingertips to the ceiling, and keep that hand active.

-- Pause or take a vinyasa and then repeat on the other side.
+- Pause or take a Vinyasa before repeating on the other side.

 - Keeps the spine healthy and mobile.